Various Diamond Properties in Combinatorial Game Theory: Preliminaries: Combinatorial Game Theory

-A Left option $G^L$ is said to be \emph{dominated} if there exists another Left option $G^{L'}$ with $G^L \le G^{L'}$; duality, a Right option $G^R$ is \emph{dominated} if there exists $G^{R'}$ with $G^R \ge G^{R'}$.
-Another standard reduction is bypassing \emph{reversible options}.
-By repeatedly removing dominated and bypassing reversible options, one obtains the \emph{canonical form} of $G$.
-Canonical forms are unique up to equality and thus serve a canonical representative of each equality class; the value assigned to the canonical form is called the \emph{game value} (or simply the \emph{value}) of $G$.
+A Left option $G^L$ is said to be \emph{dominated} if there exists another Left option $G^{L'}$ with $G^L \le G^{L'}$; dually, a Right option $G^R$ is \emph{dominated} if there exists $G^{R'}$ with $G^R \ge G^{R'}$.
+It is known that deleting a dominated option preserves equality, that is:

+Another standard reduction is \emph{bypassing} \emph{reversible options}, which also preserves equality.
+By repeatedly removing dominated options and bypassing reversible options, one obtains the \emph{canonical form} of $G$.
+Canonical forms are unique up to equality and thus serve as canonical representative of each equality class.